 #1 Get back to the routine

-Yes, you’re now living in a different house, possibly even a different neighborhood, but unless the time zone has changed, you have to get back to your old routine.
+Yes, you’re now living in a different house, possibly even a diverse neighborhood, but unless the time zone changes, you must return to your old routine.

-Dogs are creatures of habit, and they thrive when they’re on a set schedule.
-Therefore, if the pooch had breakfast at 8 AM sharp in the old house, it should have breakfast at the same time in the new home.
+Dogs are creatures of habit, and they thrive on a set schedule.
+Therefore, if the puppy had breakfast at 8 AM sharp in the old house, it should have breakfast at the same time in the new home.

 Similarly, start walking the dog again, even more than before.
 It will take some time for the dog to adjust to the neighborhood and all the “newness” around it.
 So, make sure you give it plenty of opportunities to learn more about its new habitat.